 Known as one of the best places in Alexandria to dine, the Fish Market is a seafood restaurant located right along the waterfront.
 As you enter the building you see the wall of photos of local and internationally famous people that have dined here.
 You then walk up two flights of stairs to the main area of the restaurant and the incredible views.

-We were so lucky to literally dine at the very best table directly overlooking the harbour, the Qaitbay Citadel, the waterfront along the city and out to the Mediterranean.
+We were so lucky to literally dine at the very best table directly overlooking the harbour, the Qaitbay Citadel, the waterfront along the city and out to the Mediterranean Sea Egypt.
 On the menu was the beautiful fresh fish dish prepared in the traditional Mediterranean way.
 What a lovely leisurely lunch with wonderful service and atmosphere.

 Other local sites of significant interest